MD5Visual/MD5-VRCLens-Video-Overhaul/README.md

 > *This "Best quality" is best ratio of performance hit to final shot result.
 If you have a 4K screen and a rig with multiple 4090s you can increase the sensor resolution to `8.3MP 4K (3840x2160)`, but that will only allow you to record a couple of people in the world at once.

 8. *OPTIONAL* You can set `Camera Model: **None**` to save on materials
-9. Click "Apply VRCLens"
+9. Click `Apply VRCLens`
-10. Import VRCL-DC Controller Update.unitypackage into your Unity Project
+10. Import `VRCL-DC Controller Update.unitypackage` into your Unity Project
 11. Replace/merge your `FX`/`Expression Menu`/`Expression Parameters` on your avatar with `VRCL_DC_Menu`/`VRCL_DC_Menu`/`VRCL_DC_Parameters` respectivelly
 12. Your avatar is ready for upload!